 Return of private plated vehicle

-Your private plated vehicle must be returned immediately to Ministerial and Parliamentary Services (MaPS) (or an authorised agent acting on behalf of either MaPS or the contracted vehicle supplier), when your access to that vehicle ceases, because you:
+Your private plated vehicle must be returned immediately to Ministerial and Parliamentary Services (MaPS) or an authorised agent acting on behalf of either MaPS or the contracted vehicle supplier, sgfleet), when your access to that vehicle ceases, because you:

-- are no longer a Senator or Member; or
+- are no longer a senator or member of the house of representatives; or

 - no longer hold an office that provides access to a private plated vehicle; or